siddharthk6-tech/procode-interview-task/ecs-approach/README.md

 ## Prerequisites

 - AWS CLI configured with appropriate credentials.
-- Terraform installed (v1.3+ recommended).
+- Terraform installed
 - An AWS account with permissions to create:
   - VPC, Subnets, Security Groups
   - ECS Cluster, Tasks, Services
   - IAM Roles and Policies
   - Application Load Balancer
-  - S3 Bucket and DynamoDB (for remote state)
+  - S3 Bucket and DynamoDB

 ---
 ### Backend Configuration

 - Terraform remote state is stored in an S3 bucket and uses a DynamoDB table for state locking.
-- **Note:** The S3 bucket and DynamoDB table were manually created prior to running Terraform.
+- The S3 bucket and DynamoDB table were manually created prior to running Terraform.
 ---
 ## How to Deploy